 — Zack Snyder (@ZackSnyder) May 20, 2020

 The finished product will likely feel more akin to Snyder’s grim Man of Steel and Batman v Superman: Dawn of Justice films that preceded Justice League, with the lighter moments Joss Whedon injected into the project excised from the film.
+Snyder has indicated that Zack Snyder’s Justice League will not include any of the material Whedon shot for the theatrical release of the film.

 Along those lines, the Snyder Cut is also rumored to end on a bit of a dark note — and possibly a cliffhanger — due to the filmmaker’s original vision for Justice League encompassing a two-part story akin to Marvel Studios’ Avengers: Infinity War and Avengers: Endgame.
-Spoiler alert: While the team would still have defeated Darkseid’s henchman Steppenwolf, the latter’s death would reportedly have prompted Darkseid himself to get involved, raising the stakes for the Justice League sequel.

 — DC (@DCComics) May 21, 2020